UC IRVINE ADMINISTRATIVE POLICIES AND PROCEDURES

 No purchase shall be made from a University employee or near relative (defined in BUS-43, Section III, Part 5, B.) unless there has been a specific determination of unavailability from commercial sources as well as from the University's own facilities.
 Transactions with employee-vendors should be avoided even at the cost of paying a higher price to a commercial source.

 When a purchase action is necessary, it must be made in accordance with University policy (BUS-43) regarding employee-vendor relationships.
-Instructions and forms for all transactions between the University and an employee-vendor are available from Purchasing (see Section 707-12).
+Instructions and forms for all transactions between the University and an employee-vendor are available from Procurement Services (see Section 707-12).